-As you create line balance alternatives, know that you can easily reconcile engineering changes that have occured since starting your balancing project and then automatically apply your changes to update your process routings.
+As you create line balance alternatives, know that you can easily reconcile engineering changes that have occurred since starting your balancing project and then automatically apply your changes to update your process routings.

 - View and filter by stations, operators, models, and/or options

 - Color code by value add analysis, work zones, or task groups

 View CAD objects while re-balancing the line to get visual confirmation that the process sequence being established is feasible.
 This brings the product and process engineering teams several steps closer together and helps process engineers anticipate issues with their task assignment by viewing the progression of the assembly in 3D.

 Multiple chart views display value add, non-value-add, and required non-value-add content in times and percentages to help identify critical areas for process improvement and waste reduction.
 This data comes directly from your time studies and master process routings; no extra data entry necessary.

 Being able to consider physical and other types of constraints that limit your ability to assign tasks along the line is a critical part of effective line balancing.
 Too often this knowledge remains undocumented and must be re-discussed and re-learned over time.

 Once documented, Assembly Planner will warn you of violations to the defined constraints before line balance changes are made.

 The types of constraints considered are: